What Exactly Are Trams? A Simple Explanation

 When discussing what are trams, it is critical to understand the differences.
 Light rail is a relatively new phrase.
 It can be used to describe a wide range of systems.

 Almost all tram systems can be classified as light rail.
-Trams, on the other hand, are only light rail systems that travel on the street.
+Trams are only light rail systems that travel on the street.

 Because light rail is a modern phrase, it is safe to say that only modern systems can be labeled light rail.